Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 	- rs.next() = remember, in order for us to see what is in the result set we get back from the database, must use rs.next() which allows to go from pointing to the result set to being inside the result set.

 	- return = Note rs.getInt() indicates we are expecting an int back from the db.
 Inside of the parenthesis we add the column name or number where our answer will be.
+Since we used an alias (total_count) we are certain what that column's name will be.
-Since our aggregate functions return a single result, the column name insode those parenthesis should match the aggregate function you are executing - as we see above.
-The second return is there if we dont get a result becak , but we didnt have ann error either.
-Returning 0 just satifies the function's signature.
+        The second return is there if we don't get a result back , but we didn't have any error either.
+Returning 0 just satisfies the function's signature.